Rate-distortion Theory with Lower Semi-continuous Distortion on Noncompact Alphabets: Introduction

 Rate-distortion theory is a central branch of information theory, concerned with characterizing the fundamental limits of source compression when a prescribed level of distortion is permitted.
 Given a source random variable $X$ with probability distribution $p(x)$ and a distortion (or loss) function $\rho(x,y)$, the rate-distortion function $R(D)$ is defined as the minimum information rate required to represent the source subject to an average distortion constraint $D$:

 where the infimum is taken over all conditional distributions (or disintegrations) satisfying the fidelity constraint

-Here, $I(X;Y)$ denotes the mutual information between the source $X$ and its reconstruction $Y$.
+Classical formulations of the rate-distortion problem primarily focus on finite-alphabet sources or continuous sources defined on Euclidean spaces.
+Comprehensive treatments can be found in the monographs of Berger \cite{berger2003rate}, Blahut \cite{blahut1972computation,blahut1987principles}, and Cover and Thomas \cite{cover2006elements}.

 To place rate-distortion theory on a rigorous mathematical footing, Csisz\'ar established in his seminal work \cite{csiszar1974extremum} a collection of fundamental properties of $R(D)$ and its parametric representations under remarkably weak assumptions.
 These results provide a foundational framework for source coding problems on general abstract spaces.
-We begin by imposing the most basic regularity condition on the distortion function itself.
+Further contributions were made by E. Riegler \emph{et al.} \cite{riegler2018rate, riegler2023lossy}, who focused on lossy compression theory for sources defined on compact manifolds and fractal sets.
+By leveraging results related to the rate-distortion dimension \cite{kawabata1994rate}, they derived the Shannon lower bound (SLB) in more general settings.
+In terms of the parametric representation of the RD function, V. Kostina and E. Tuncel \cite{kostina2019successive} streamlined I. Csisz\'ar's argument by utilizing the Donsker-Varadhan characterization of minimum relative entropy, which generalized the earlier results of Equitz and Cover \cite{equitz1991successive}.
+More recently, connections between rate-distortion theory and optimal weak transport have attracted increasing attention \cite{gozlan2017kantorovich,zou2025revisitratedistortionproblemsoptimal}.

+For existence of optimal reconstructions in general settings, classical compactness-based arguments \cite{csiszar1974extremum} relying on Prokhorov's theorem no longer apply directly once the reproduction alphabet is noncompact.
+As a consequence, minimizing sequences of the rate-distortion functional may fail to admit convergent subsequences, exhibiting pathological behaviors such as mass escaping to infinity or splitting into widely separated components.
+A significant step toward relaxing compactness assumptions was made by Rezaei \emph{et al.} \cite{rezaei2006rate}, who developed a weak-* compactified existence theory under continuity assumptions on the distortion.
+In the noncompact case, their formulation effectively passes to a relaxed compactified problem; this, however, does not by itself imply the existence of an optimal reconstruction on the original reproduction alphabet.

+It is also worth noting that there are important specialized existence results in Euclidean settings.
+In particular, for finite-dimensional Euclidean alphabets and distortions of the form $d(x,y)=\|x-y\|^r,(r>0)$, Mao \emph{et al.} \cite{mao2021rateconstrained} recorded that an achieving distribution exists whenever $\E\|X\|^r<\infty$.
+This covers, for example, the classical squared-error distortion on $\mathbb R^n$.
+However, such arguments are tailored to Euclidean norm-power distortions and do not provide a general original-space existence theory for noncompact abstract alphabets.